Square des Francine

 Square des Francine is a public park created from a former watering pool for horses, situated at the edge of the Avenue de Sceaux in Versailles, France.
 In 2016 the pool was transformed into a geometrical shrubbery park with a playground for children around a fountain.

-The Francines were the family who over several generations created and oversaw the hydraulic system that ran the many fountains in the garden of Versailles during the 17th and 18th centuries.
+The Francines were a family who, over several generations, created and oversaw the hydraulic system that powered the many fountains in the garden of Versailles during the 17th and 18th centuries.
 The newly created fountain is named in their honour.

 History

 Originally, the Square des Francine was a vacant lot in the royal domain and dominated by the Gobert reservoirs, which was transformed into the Jardin des Etangs Gobert (Gobert Pond Garden) in 2014.